tjson/tjson-spec/draft-tjson-spec.md

 TJSON MUST NOT include any padding with the '=' character.
 TJSON parsers MUST reject any documents containing padded base64url strings.

-When serializing binary data as TJSON, encoders SHOULD use the "b" tag to indicate binary data unless another format has been explicitly specified.
+When serializing binary data as TJSON, encoders SHOULD use the "d" tag to indicate binary data unless another format has been explicitly specified.

 The following is an example of a base64url string literal in TJSON:

-    {"example:b64":"SGVsbG8sIHdvcmxkIQ"}
+    {"example:d64":"SGVsbG8sIHdvcmxkIQ"}

-The following is the same document using the shorter "b" tag:
+The following is the same document using the shorter "d" tag:

-    {"example:b":"SGVsbG8sIHdvcmxkIQ"}
+    {"example:d":"SGVsbG8sIHdvcmxkIQ"}

 This decodes to an object with an "example" key whose value is the equivalent of the ASCII string: "Hello, world!"